Top 10 Places to Visit in Cusco Peru

 10|Discover the Qenqo Temple

-The Qenqo ceremonial center comprehends large carved rocks forming a cave shape, its interior is decorated with three representative figures of the Andean cosmology: The condor, the cougar, and the snake.
+The Qenqo ceremonial center comprises large carved rocks forming a cave shape; its interior is decorated with three representative figures of the Andean cosmology: The condor, the cougar, and the snake.

 Viagens Machu Picchu, journeys that inspire, moments that last.